NeuraiProject/Neurai/doc/README.md

 Is a private and temporary messaging system for Neurai that enables encrypted communication between holders of a specific token.
 This system:

-- **Does not write to blockchain**:no fees, no permanence.
+- **Does not write to blockchain**: no fees, no permanence.
 - **Encrypted messages**: readable only by public keys selected by the sender.
-- **Direct communication**: between nodes via TCP or relay Nodes with same configuration.
+- **One port**: everything is served by the node's standard JSON-RPC interface, typically behind an RPC proxy such as `neurai-rpc-proxy`.
+There is no separate listener.
 - **Temporal message**: with max 7-day expiration, custom time or all read msg check.
-- **Token ownership verification**: for sending and authenticated gateway reads.
+- **Token ownership verification**: for sending, and challenge/signature authentication for every read or purge bound to an address.
-- **Integrated TCP server**: for remote queries.
+- **Signed, encrypted replies**: every DePIN RPC response is signed with the node's pool key (`poolsig`); replies bound to an address are encrypted for that address's revealed public key.
-- **Dedicated RPC gateway**: port 19002 has a restricted DePIN RPC allowlist and a challenge/response protocol for authenticated operations.
+- **Dedicated service wallet**: the pool key is derived from a legacy BIP44 wallet configured on the node; without it the service does not start.

 ## Key Features